AP analysis: Wide gaps in legal protection of LGBT workers | Federal News Network

 “No matter what you feel about the substantive issue of LGBT employment protections, everyone should be upset that a government agency … could punish someone based on a change in law they could not have anticipated based on its plain text and its interpretation for 50 years,” Bursch said.

-In Georgia, Mosby is waiting to hear whether the EEOC will pursue her case against the city of Byron — and if the Supreme Court’s ruling might upend it.
+In Georgia, Mosby is still waiting to hear whether the EEOC will pursue her case against the city of Byron — and whether the Supreme Court’s ruling might upend it.

-After making her transition public last year, Mosby said, she fired a reserve firefighter who called her a slur that’s offensive to transgender people.
-The firefighter appealed and was reinstated by the city.
-Not long after, the city administrator fired Mosby.
+After making her transition public last year, Mosby said, she was ordered to start wearing a uniform the first day she came to work in a skirt.
+Previously, Mosby often wore suits and ties.
+When Mosby fired a reserve firefighter who called the chief a slur to her face, the firefighter appealed and was reinstated by the city.

+Meanwhile, Byron’s City Council in January changed its personnel policy to eliminate appeals for any department heads the city fires.
+Still, Mosby said she was surprised when Derick Hayes, Byron’s city administrator, fired her months later.

-Her June termination letter blamed the chief for a backlog of business licenses awaiting approval, accused her of attending few classes at a recent conference and said she failed to maintain certification as an arson investigator.
+Hayes cited three reasons for Mosby’s firing in her termination letter: that she was responsible for a backlog of business licenses awaiting approval; that she attended only five classes at a recent fire chief’s conference, wasting the city’s money; and that she failed to maintain certification as an arson investigator.

 “The quick answer on that is no. I think the records reflect that,” Collins said, declining to comment further.

-Mosby said being jobless left her in financial straits and the public humiliation of her firing further strained relationships with her family.
+Mosby said being jobless left her in financial straits.
+The public humiliation of her firing further strained relationships with her family, already stressed following her transition.

 Bynum reported from Savannah, Georgia.
 Kastanis reported from Los Angeles.